-Staff reported that there were 62 single-family residential ESC permits with associated inspections in 2020 throughout the City of Newberg.
+Staff reported that there was total Number of Inspections Requested: 103, and 14 single-family residential ESC permits with associated inspections in 2021 throughout the City of Newberg.
+Also, there were 85 inspections of new stormwater facilities.

 Enforce ECS Ordinances (Ongoing)